tkinley/Coding-Practices/README.md

 Contributions are welcome!
 If you have a problem you'd like to see solved or have a solution to improve, feel free to open an issue or submit a pull request.

+### Acknowledgements

+Problems are from the Python 3 Programming Specialization course by the University of Michigan on Coursera.
+All rights to the original problems are reserved by their respective authors.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.